I successfully completed the Coursera Machine Learning online course!

 Recommender Systems

 When you buy a product online, most websites automatically recommend other products that you may like.
-Recommender systems look at patterns of activities between different users and different products to produce these recommendations.
-In this module, we introduce recommender algorithms such as the collaborative filtering algorithm and low-rank matrix factorization.
+Recommender systems analyze patterns of activity across users and products to produce recommendations.
+In this module, we introduce recommender algorithms, including collaborative filtering and low-rank matrix factorization.

 Week 10